emhadzi/oslab/ex3/1_1/questions.md

 How .so (dynamic libraries) ask for memory regions on startup, how that relates to heap if library calls malloc?
-Is this so multiple processes that use the library have same Virtual Address mapping on the library, despite maybe different physical addresses on not shared data?
+Is this so multiple processes that use the library have same Virtual Address mapping on the library, despite maybe different physical addresses on not shared data? (if address resolution on loading)

+Ask about ASLR (Address Space Layout Randomization) and how it improves safety (in return oriented programming with stack overflows - this can be mitigated by canaries).